dp-os/vue-class-setup/README.md

 ## Why?

-Using class can help you avoid `ref`, `reactive` and `computed`, and significantly reduce your mental burden and better organize your code.
+Using class can help you avoid `ref`, `reactive` , `computed` and `withDefaults`, and significantly reduce your mental burden and better organize your code.
 It supports vue2 and vue3 at the same time.
 After gzip compression, it is only 1KB

 ## Install